elisaxchen/elisaxchen.github.io/_pages/About.md

 I received an undergraduate degree with triple majors in mathematics, economics, and history from the University of Wisconsin-Madison, and a Master of Public Policy degree from the University of Chicago.

-Outside of work, I play the harp and have had the pleasure of performing at several Chicago Public Libraries and religious institutions! :)
+Outside of work, I play the harp and have had the pleasure of performing at several Chicago Public Libraries and cultural institutions! :)